 If anyone other than a citizen of the European Union, European Economic Area, or Switzerland wants to enter the Schengen Area, they must have a visa or be a resident of a visa-exempt nation.

-Generally, a short-stay visa issued by a Schengen Area member country entitles the holder to journey anywhere within the area for up to 90 days during any 180-day period, according to the European Commission.
+Generally, a short-stay visa issued by a Schengen Area member country entitles the holder to journey anywhere within the area for up to 90 days during any 180-day period, according to Schengen Visa: Everything You Need to Know.

 Study abroad students must apply for visas to enter the Schengen Area.
-This requirement also applies for people who plan to work there or take part in internships.
+This requirement also applies to people who plan to work in a Schengen country or take part in internships.

 According to the U.S. Department of State, if you are a U.S. resident with a valid passport traveling for tourism or business, you may apply to enter the Schengen area without a visa for up to three months at a time.